beyondEllie/ellie/README.md

 # Ellie - My All-in-One Command Line Buddy 🚀

 Hey there!
-Meet **Ellie**—my personal command-line companion designed to take the hassle out of system management and automation.
+Meet **Ellie** my personal command-line companion designed to take the hassle out of system management and automation.
 I’m **Tachera Sasi**, and I built Ellie for... well, me!
 But guess what?
 You get to use her too.
 Whether it’s managing services, showing off system info, or tinkering with files, Ellie’s got your back.

 ## Why Ellie?